Graham Coreil-Allen, MFA

-Q Batts is a Social Impact Designer and researcher at Maryland Institute College of Art working on a long term impact initiative with Maryland Department of Transportation & Baltimore City Department of Transportation focused on pedestrian & Bicyclist Safety in Baltimore City.
+Q Batts is a Social Impact Designer and former researcher at Maryland Institute College of Art working on a long term impact initiative with Maryland Department of Transportation & Baltimore City Department of Transportation focused on pedestrian & Bicyclist Safety in Baltimore City.
+Q is now a Project Manager with Rails-to-Trails Conservancy working on helping Baltimore City realize the Baltimore Greenway Network.
 Q is also a seasoned pavement art installation assistant with Graham Projects.

 JaVon Townsend, LCSW-C

 Social Worker, Artist & Facilitator

 JaVon Townsend, LCSW-C is a social worker passionate about the creative arts and play.
 JaVon has worked with people of all ages from all walks of life and celebrates facilitating experiences that strengthen communities.
 She is the founder of Jubilee Counseling and Wellness.

 Fabricators & Installers